PayPal Working Capital Review

 We’d love to have you contribute to the conversation, though.
 Have you applied for a PayPal Working Capital loan?
 What was your experience like?
 Drop us a comment and let us know all about it!

-Fortunately, although PayPal Working Capital loans are a bit unusual, they are relatively straightforward, and the website provides enough information about them that you shouldn’t run into any surprises (though we don’t like the fact that PayPal has gotten cagier about maximum borrowing amounts).
+Although PayPal Working Capital loans are a bit unusual in structure, they are relatively straightforward, and the website provides enough information about them that you shouldn’t run into any surprises (though we don’t like the fact that PayPal has gotten cagier about disclosing borrowing information).
 But if you think another funding solution would better fit your business due to poor credit (or no credit), you may want to look into loans for startups with bad credit.

 Once again, merchants who are getting denials might want to investigate their other options.
 However, if you are eligible, PayPal Working Capital is certainly worth including in your comparisons among the best small business loans.